 What Intel had learned was to control and utilize their technology roadmap to their advantage.
 Using this learning they plan and introduce products before imitators could imitate their products.
 When to move the demand from one product to the other and when to make the older generation product obsolete.
 This can be explained using McKinsey's S-Curve.
 The first step is to introduce the new product before the competitors start to imitate the current product.
 During this time the new generation is only used by limited application and the volume and revenue is still focused on the older generation product.
-At this time

-Intel mobilize their marketing skills and move the demand to the newer microprocessor rendering its own design, and the competitors obsolete and without demand.
+The second step starts when competitors are about to release a product similar to the older generation product.
+At this time Intel mobilize their marketing skills and move the demand to the newer microprocessor rendering its own design, and the competitors obsolete and without demand.
 It is when Intel abandons a profitable product and focus on a new product before the competitors have a chance to imitate their products.
 These steps can be visualized on Figure #1.